Album - String Theory

 Eastern Entanglement

 Floating above all of this is a Tomophone patch.
-It’s a synthetic wind instrument - part flute, part reed organ - and is the key to the track’s Eastern flavor.
+It’s a synthetic wind instrument, part flute, part reed organ, and is the key to the track’s Eastern flavor.
 It weaves expressive notes over the rhythmic bed, bringing a sense of spaciousness and cultural character.

 Orbital

 Supporting this motion is a Pigments bass patch, which blurs the line between a synth bass and a processed electric bass guitar.
-Its tone is slightly reverberant and ghostly, giving it a kind of sci-fi shimmer that floats in the low mids.
-It's a grounding force, yet it never feels tethered - always moving, always shifting.

 Superposition

 The track floats along in B Dorian, a scale often associated with introspection and unresolved emotion.
 There are no drums, no bass, no other instrumentation.
 Just the fluttering, wistful phrases of the String Studio patch reverberating through space, giving the piece a feeling of limitless suspension.
-It’s both grounded and drifting - a contradiction that somehow feels perfectly natural in this musical context.

 Dark Echoes

 Supporting this sparse but striking bass is a DMX drum kit, heavily tape-saturated and compressed, giving it grit and vintage punch.
-The groove is classic but dirty - thumpy kicks, snappy snares, and crisp hats.
-It’s tight and mechanical, yet it breathes, grounding the track without overwhelming it.

 Bending the Fabric